What is Carrier Screening?

 How to Find a Genetic Counselor

-A genetic counselor can help you understand your test results, explain the options and resources available to you, and support you as you decide what to do next.
+A genetic counselor may collect your medical and family history, discuss your personal risks for genetic disease, and provide you with more information about carrier screening or other kinds of genetic tests.
+They will guide you through deciding about testing, help you understand the results, explain the options and resources available to you, and support you as you decide what to do next.

 Depending on your health insurance, you may need a referral for a genetic counselor or you may be able to contact a genetic counselor directly.